redphx/better-xcloud/README.md

 5. Don't forget to enable auto updating for the script in Tampermonkey.

 To update manually, just install the script again (you won't lose your settings).

+⚠️⚠️⚠️ If you're using Kiwi Browser on Android, make sure to follow the steps correctly and install the script with Tampermonkey (not installing it as an extension), or else it won't work.

 ## Tutorial videos
 If you still have trouble installing **Better xCloud**, you can follow one of these tutorial videos: